 Penalty: $5 000.

-(2) Where the consideration or any part of the consideration received by a dealer from the sale of a vehicle under a consignment agreement is represented by another vehicle or other thing (“the trade-in”), the dealer shall pay an amount of money equivalent to the value of that trade-in into a trust account not later than the next day after the day of receipt on which the relevant financial institution is open for business.
+(2) Where the consideration or any part of the consideration received by a dealer from the sale of a vehicle under a consignment agreement is represented by another vehicle or other thing (the trade-in), the dealer shall pay an amount of money equivalent to the value of that trade-in into a trust account not later than the next day after the day of receipt on which the relevant financial institution is open for business.

 Penalty: $5 000.